-While there are many specific causes of bumps on the skin, the general process underlying bump formation is relatively constant.
-That is, if your skin comes into contact with something it considers foreign, say Kim Barrett and colleagues in "Ganong's Review of Medical Physiology," it will release molecules that cause the circulation to become leaky and to recruit immune cells that help to defend your system from the foreign stiumulus.
+While there are many causes of new bumps on the skin, the general physiology underlying bump formation is essentially the same.
+That is, if your skin comes into contact with something it considers foreign, it will release molecules that help to defend your system from this foreign stimulus.
 This leads to the characteristic red, raised appearance of many bumps on your skin.
 In the case of insect bites, the body’s reaction to the bites causes the red, itchy bumps.